-This Chicken Milanese with Spaghetti and tomato sauce is a delicious Italian inspired meal – prepare the chicken and sauce in advance for a speedier midweek dinner!
+This Chicken Milanese with Spaghetti and tomato sauce is a delicious Italian inspired meal – prepare the chicken and sauce in advance to get ahead!

-This recipe is one of my family’s favourites.
-My boys have never been the type of children who would eat whatever was put in front of them sadly, but this crunchy breaded chicken with spaghetti is one of the few meals they will happily eat any night of the week.
+My boys have never been the type of children who would eat whatever was put in front of them, but this crunchy breaded chicken with spaghetti and tomato sauce is one of the few meals they will happily eat any night of the week.

 What is chicken milanese?

-Taking a little time to prep ahead means that when you have a hungry family that needs fed, all you need to do is re-heat the sauce in a saucepan, make the Spaghetti and fry the breaded chicken.
+Taking a little time to prep ahead means that when you have a hungry hoard, all you need to do is re-heat the sauce in a saucepan, make the Spaghetti and fry the breaded chicken.

 did you make this recipe?
 Let me know what you thought!

 More midweek meal ideas